ODETTE SCHOOL OF BUSINESS: COURSES

 A study of international corporate financial management, international banking, and financial markets.
 Emphasis is placed on foreign exchange and exposure management.
 The financial problems and risks faced by multinational corporations and banks are also discussed.
 (Co-requisite: 72-371.)
 (Credit cannot be obtained for both 72-376 and 72-476)

 72-472.
 Portfolio Management

 The shaping of portfolios to fulfill the needs of individuals and institutions including risk-return concepts, diversification, beta analysis, and market efficiency.
 (Prerequisite: 72-371.)

 72-474.
 Corporate Financial Strategy

 A seminar course in long-term financial management.
 Particular attention is directed toward long-term sources of funds, the firm's capital structure, and the cost of the various sources of long-term funds.
 Principles are illustrated by means of case studies.
 (Prerequisite: 72-371.)
-This course was formerly numbered 72-374.
-Although this course can be taken to upgrade grades in 72-374, students cannot receive credit for both 72-374 and 72-474.
+(Students cannot receive credit for both 72-374 and 72-474.)

 72-477.
 Derivatives and Risk Management

 An introduction to the use of options and futures with an emphasis on managing risk.
 Review of the markets and trading of equity and currency options; forwards and futures contracts; and options on futures.
 Principles of the valuation of options and futures.
 Application of hedging techniques under a variety of circumstances such as for personal investments, portfolio management, corporate risk management, foreign exchange risk management and agriculture.
 (Prerequisite: 72-371.)